Learn how to start a travel blog and how to make money online…

 E) But you can set up a free blog, right?

-You can set up a free blog where you do not have to pay for hosting but this means you will be doomed forever to have a forgettable domain name where you cannot build up your domain authority as you don’t have your own part of the internet.
+You can start a travel blog where you do not have to pay for hosting but this means you will be doomed forever to have a forgettable domain name where you cannot build up your domain authority as you don’t have your own part of the internet.

 F) Do I need a laptop?

-Yes, definitely.
-You cannot hope to compete without access to a laptop.
+Yes, definitely, it’s imperative for anyone who wants to start a travel blog.
+You cannot hope to compete without access to a computer.
 I recently spent three weeks reviewing the best travel laptops on the market so check it out before you invest.

 Start A Travel Blog Resources

-Bluehost: When you’re starting out, Bluehost offer some of the most affordable hosting packages and, best of all, TBB readers get an exclusive discount on the price!
+Bluehost: When you start your first travel blog you’re going to need hosting, Bluehost offer some of the most affordable hosting packages and, best of all, TBB readers get an exclusive discount on the price!

 Thrive Themes: Game changing landing pages…